-The John Innes Centre offers one International Scholarship per year to overseas postgraduate research students studying for a PhD degree.
+The purpose of the John Innes Centre International Scholarship is to attract the highest quality international postgraduate research students to study for a PhD degree at our institute.

-Each award is tenable for a full-time three or four-year PhD degree programme, subject to the satisfactory progress of the student.
+Each award is tenable for a full-time three or four-year PhD degree programme of study at the John Innes Centre, subject to the satisfactory progress of the student.

-Students must be able to provide evidence of additional funding to cover living costs (in the region of £14,000) and the Home/EU level of tuition fee (e.g. £4,195 for the 2017/18 academic year).
+Students must be able to provide evidence of additional funding to cover living costs (e.g. RCUK level is £14,553 in the 2017/18 academic year) and the Home/EU level of tuition fee (e.g. £4,195 for the 2017/18 academic year).

 - Be in subsequent receipt of an offer of admission to register at UEA on a PhD research degree programme (other than DTP, iCASE and Rotation Programmes)